mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.Abstractions.md

 ####Constructor
 Initializes a new instance of the class with the specified simple name.
+Attribute used to mark a class as a message queue handler and provide configuration options.
     #####Parameters
     **simpleName:** The simple name used for named targeting in the configuration value.